GWR 2900 Class: Ladies

 A second series of ten similar locomotives appeared in May 1906 (Swindon Lot 164), numbered 2901–10 and named after historical, mythological or poetical 'Ladies'.
 Nos.
 2904–6 had short tapered boilers and short smokeboxes, whereas Nos.
 2902–03 and 2907–10 had longer versions.
 All except 2901 had 18.125 × 30 in cylinders, giving a tractive effort of 23382 lbf.
 No. 2901 Lady Superior was the first British locomotive to be built with a modern Schmidt superheater.
 The remainder of the locomotives were fitted with Swindon No.3 superheaters between 1909 and 1911 and were withdrawn between 1933 and 1952.

 In May 1906 Charles Collett, then assistant manager of Swindon Works, supervised a demonstration run of number 2903 Lady of Lyons, newly released from the erecting shop.
-By mile-post timings observed from the engine and from passing times recorded at Little Somerford and Hullavington signal boxes, 4 1/2 miles apart and with a descending gradient of 1 in 300 between them, a speed of approximately 120 mph was recorded, but not in a sufficiently accurate manner as to be considered a record.
+By mile-post timings observed from the engine and from passing times recorded at Little Somerford and Hullavington signal boxes, 4 1/2 miles apart and with a descending gradient of 1 in 300 between them, a speed of approximately 120 mph was recorded, but this is not reliable enough to be considered a record.